How To Build Credit For Your Business

-Protect your personal information carefully to prevent identity theft, which can put your credit information in turmoil for a long time.
-Guard your Social Security number, your credit card numbers, and your bank account information.
+- Protect your personal information carefully to prevent identity theft, which can put your credit information in turmoil for a long time.
+Guard your Social Security number or Individual Taxpayer Identification Number (ITIN), your credit card numbers, and your bank account information.
 If someone is able to fraudulently open a credit card account in your name and then doesn’t pay the bills, the delinquent account will be reported as yours on your credit report.
 Getting your credit cleaned up and corrected can take considerable time and effort.

-What If I Find A Mistake On My Credit Report?
+What If I Find A Mistake On Your Credit Report?

 The Fair Credit Reporting Act says the credit bureau must correct inaccurate information in your report.
 To clear things up, you need to contact them and let them know what you think is wrong.
 You can do this in writing, over the phone, or online.